lf1-io/padl/docs/_sources/usage/combining_transforms.md.txt

 #### Compose

-##### Building Pre-processing Pipelines
+##### Building pre-processing pipelines

-Use *composition* to build pre-processing pipelines - similar to as you would using `torchvision.transforms.Compose`:
+Use *composition* to build pre-processing pipelines - exactly as you would using `torchvision.transforms.Compose`:

 ```python
 from padl import transform, IfTrain